Jan to Mar 2006 Trip Reports and Pics

 18 March Boat Fishing - Couldn't miss my weekly boat trip, but it had to be a short trip this time cos had to send my daughter to music class in the morning.
 Started off around 11am, and I was really excited about this trip.
 Why?
 My wife have me a new Biomaster 5000 for my birthday and I had just spooled it with 14 lb fireline from Gina's place.
 With 600g of prawns from Changi Village, Kings and me headed out to 7243625 and immediately knew the tide was good.
 And guess which reel got the first fish???
 Yes, the Biomaster 5000, which proved itself worthy as a big Star Snapper tried to enter the snags, I jammed the drag and yanked the fish into open water before loosening the drag to fight the fish properly.

-Applying steady pressure is the key to a successful fight... my Biomaster lands its first fish!!!
+- Applying steady pressure is the key to a successful fight... my Biomaster

 How's this for a big Star?
 See the new reel?